Q. How does this help my school achieve its exam targets?

 A. Our audiences so far have generally been fantastic: fully engaged and enthusiastic.
 We strongly believe that it is unfair and disrespectful to other audience members to tolerate chatter, crisp-bag-rustling or any other distraction, and we ask everyone who comes to respect this.
 We request that in respect to other schools you do not bring any pupils who you know are going to find it difficult to behave in an appropriate manner.

 Q. Why don't you run more events for Year 10s and below?

-A. We do run some Year 9/10 shows in conjunction with the Further Maths Support Programme, but there are constraints on this.
+A. We do run some Year 9/10 shows in conjunction with the Advanced Maths Support Programme, but there are constraints on this.
 Interactivity is important at this age, so the audiences have to be smaller (making shows less viable).
 Also, while many of our speakers are great for older audiences, engaging 13-14 year olds is more challenging and we have a smaller pool of speakers who are used to that age group.